stevereiner/python-alfresco-api/docs/EVENT_GATEWAY_GUIDE.md

 ## Next Steps

-With Phase 2 complete, the next phase is **MCP Server implementation** using the [official MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) to create:

-- **python-alfresco-mcp-server** - A separate project
-- Natural language interfaces for Alfresco operations
+The event system enables building custom MCP servers with internal event handling capabilities.
+This provides the foundation for:

+- Real-time content change monitoring within MCP servers
-- AI-powered content management workflows
+- AI-powered content analysis triggered by events
-- GraphRAG capabilities for document understanding
+- Automated workflow responses to content changes
+- Custom notification and alerting systems

+For a complete MCP server implementation that could be extended with event handling, see the [python-alfresco-mcp-server](https://github.com/stevereiner/python-alfresco-mcp-server) project.
+This provides a comprehensive MCP server with FastMCP 2.0 integration and complete Alfresco functionality - its code can serve as the foundation for adding custom event handling capabilities.

 ---

-*This completes Phase 2 of the Alfresco-AI integration roadmap.
-The event system provides the foundation for real-time AI-powered content management workflows.*
+*The event system provides a foundation for building intelligent, event-driven content management applications.*